sdementen/piecash/docs/source/doc/github_links.rst

 	Proyecto que timbra facturas de gnucash por medio de facturacion moderna.
 `gnucash-fiximports <https://github.com/sandeepmukherjee/gnucash-fiximports>`__ by sandeepmukherjee (last updated on  2014-09-08)
-	Change target accounts of imported gnucash transactions `gnucash-importers <https://github.com/rtucker/gnucash-importers>`__ by rtucker (last updated on  2014-12-07) gnucash importer scripts for Interlock Rochester financial foo `gnucash-latex <https://github.com/mwellnitz/gnucash-latex>`__ by mwellnitz (last updated on  2014-11-06)
+	Change target accounts of imported gnucash transactions `gnucash-import <https://github.com/manzato/gnucash-import>`__ by manzato (last updated on  2014-07-15) Imports transactions from a CSV file and places them to the appropriate account depending on a set of rules `gnucash-importers <https://github.com/rtucker/gnucash-importers>`__ by rtucker (last updated on  2014-12-07) gnucash importer scripts for Interlock Rochester financial foo `gnucash-latex <https://github.com/mwellnitz/gnucash-latex>`__ by mwellnitz (last updated on  2014-11-06)